 For many readers, this book will be an eye-opener — although anyone who visits the Rockwell Museum in Stockbridge, Massachusetts or takes a serious look at Rockwell’s body of work can see Norman Rockwell never portrayed a purely white America.
 This perception of Rockwell’s work is a gross injustice to a man for whom civil rights was a personal crusade.

-These people — Black people, Native Americans and others — are not missing.
+This country’s non-white population were in Rockwell’s paintings even when he had to sneak them in by a side door,figuratively speaking.
+Black people, Native Americans and others are anything but missing.
 Rockwell was passionate about civil rights and integration.
 It was his life’s cause, near and dear to his heart.
-It is merely that the non-white peoples in his pictures have been overlooked, become invisible via a form of highly effective selective vision.
-Despite their presence, many people choose to focus on the vision of white America and eliminate the rest of the picture.
-Literally.
+Yet somehow, the non-white peoples in his pictures have been overlooked, become invisible via selective vision.
+They remain unseen because white America does not want to see them, instead choosing to focus on a highly limited vision which fits their prejudices or preconceptions.